CESNET/Nemea-Modules/traffic_repeater/README.md

 - Output: 1

 ## Parameters
+### Module specific parameters
+- `-n` 		Do not send terminate message via output IFC.
+- `-t TIME` Flush output buffer every TIME seconds.

 ### Common TRAP parameters
 - `-h [trap,1]`      Print help message for this module / for libtrap specific parameters.
 - `-i IFC_SPEC`      Specification of interface types and their parameters.
 - `-v`               Be verbose.
 - `-vv`              Be more verbose.